Nina Antonia: Background

 Em Chuter—Pagan Dawn wrote, "This book is pure magic.
 The style of the writing is complex and intricate.
 Weaving a heady dream like path through Romantic poets, aristocratic London, Pan and the old Pagan covens of the New Forest—supplemented with a hefty dose of whiskey and absinthe—this is a glorious indulgence for all the senses.
 If you want to lose yourself for a couple of days The Greenwood Faun is nothing short of an intoxicating swirl of incense for the mind."
 Also reviewed by Mark Andresen in Pan Review and Michael Dirda for the Washington Post.

 Released by Strange Attractor Press in October 2018, Incurable': The Haunted Writings of Lionel Johnson, the Decadent Era's Dark Angel was edited by Nina Antonia and includes her detailed biographical essay of Johnson.

 "Like a glimmering of a votive candle in one of Johnson's dream churches, Incurable sheds new light on one of the most gifted, if reclusive, poets of the fin-de-siecle.
 Incurable pays tribute to this enchanting and eccentric poet while providing fresh insight into an era that continues to fascinate," wrote Cathleen Mair (The Idler).

 Incurable also has been included in articles by Michael Dirda for the Washington Post, Duncan Fallowell of The Spectator, and Eric Hoffman of the Fortean Times.

 Nina Antonia's book, Dancing With Salomé – Courting the Uncanny with Oscar Wilde & Friends (Trapart Press 2021), unmasks the occult aspects of Oscar Wilde's celebrated tome The Picture of Dorian Gray, whilst exploring how the unseen is manifested not just in the famous author's life but in the life of his love interest, Lord Alfred Douglas.

 "A fateful destiny: Uncanny happenings and anecdotes: this portrait of Oscar Wilde and his troubled friends is a decadent delight," says Christopher Josiffe in Fortean Times.

-Talking to BBC News Online, Nina explained in folkloric terms why the killing of a white deer is considered unlucky, as they are considered messengers from the Faery realm.
+Talking to BBC News Online, Antonia explained in folkloric terms why the killing of a white deer is considered unlucky, as they are considered messengers from the Faery realm.
 In Christian tracts they are perceived as creatures of divinity and, in Celtic myths, of enchantment.

-Nina has been a regular contributor to Fortean Times since 2017.
+Antonia has been a regular contributor to Fortean Times since 2017.
 Her articles on Lionel Johnson (2017) and 'Postcards from Fairyland' (June 2023) were both featured cover stories.
 A shorter feature on the uncanny elements of Oscar Wilde's life appeared in the run up to the release of Dancing With Salome (Trapart Press).